How to Make a Pet Room: Ideas for Dogs & Cats

 How to Use Cat Wall Decor

 Give your fancy feline’s retreat a boost of style with cat wall decor that reflects their personality.
-From cute yet durable metal and wood accents for curious kittens to decorating ideas for male and female cats, there are plenty of decor options to choose from.
+From cute yet durable metal and wood accents for curious kittens to decorating ideas, there are plenty of decor options to choose from.
 Your pet room will look like the cat’s meow in no time with these cat room ideas:

 - Cats are particular and curious animals, so choose clever and creative paintings to complement their quirks.